gungxy/blackjack/README.md

 We used Table-Driven in the face value conversion and getting the printable rank of a poker card.
 It's extremely convenient, avoiding using tedious if-statements.

-Concise illustration of how we used Table-Driven are as follows.
+Concise illustration of how we used Table-Driven is following.

 ```java
 int[] FACE_VALUES ={Integer.MIN_VALUE,1,2,3,4,5,6,7,8,9,10,10,10,10};